Price & Hours

-- Type: Sports, Tours
+- Sports, Tours Type

-- Time to Spend: 2 hours to Half Day
+- 2 hours to Half Day Time to Spend

 Any fan of "Saturday Night Live" knows that Chicagoans take their love of sports very seriously.
-So for a real taste of Chicago culture, head north of the Loop to Wrigley Field to see "da Cubs" play.
-Those who have been to a game at Wrigley Field say that the experience is unforgettable — mostly because of the fans' enthusiasm (though the hot dogs also receive a thumbs up).
+So for a real taste of Chicago culture, head north of the Loop to Wrigley Field to see "da Cubs" play ball.
+History buffs will also appreciate this sports treasure, which was built in 1914 and holds the honor of being the second-oldest MLB ballpark in the country (after Fenway Park in Boston).